 The failure to prevent the spread of certain abusive activities to new gTLDs previously identified by the community is significant.
 The CCT Review Team recognizes the infrastructure role played by domain names in enabling abusive activities that impact the security, stability, and resiliency of the DNS, undermine consumer trust, and, ultimately, impact end-users around the globe.
 Accordingly, this is a high-priority topic that must be addressed before any further expansion of the DNS, and the review team offers several recommendations to remedy the deficiencies of the status quo and improve the security of the DNS.”

-The CCT review and associated SADAG report, as well as other third-party reports, also found that after the launch of the new gTLD program, some registries and registrars promptly established practices to quickly and substantially increase domain registrations, e.g., bulk registrations, many of which are used for abuse and criminal activities.
+The CCT review and associated SADAG report, as well as other third-party reports, also found that after the launch of the New gTLD Program, some registries and registrars promptly established practices to quickly and substantially increase domain registrations, e.g., bulk registrations, many of which are used for abuse and criminal activities.
 Spamhaus (among others) also publishes what they estimate as the most-abused TLDs and registrars, and certain entities appear on these lists year after year.
 Alpnames, highlighted in the SADAG report as one of the most egregious registrars involved in DNS abuse, offered cheap bulk registrations and “has acted as the sponsoring registrar for 53.97%(59,044) of the new gTLD domains that have been blacklisted by Spamhaus.”
-ICANN Compliance did not sufficiently address this ongoing, systemic abuse even after many organizations repeatedly called their attention to it.
-ICANN Compliance did not de-accredit Alpnames until after they became aware that Alpnames had ceased operations.
+ICANN Contractual Compliance did not sufficiently address this ongoing, systemic abuse even after many organizations repeatedly called their attention to it.
+ICANN Contractual Compliance did not de-accredit Alpnames until after they became aware that Alpnames had ceased operations.
 Our hope is that ICANN org and the DNS industry can demonstrate measurable progress on DNS abuse prevention and mitigation.
 Otherwise, governments will likely conclude the ICANN model of industry self-governance is no longer fit for purpose.

-As noted in the WHOIS2/RDS Review, ICANN Compliance has an opportunity to be proactive in addressing “suspected systemic issues, inaccuracy complaints reported, RDS accuracy studies or reviews or DAAR reports to, research, analyze and enforce against inaccuracy in the registration data.”
+As noted in the WHOIS2/RDS Review, ICANN Contractual Compliance has an opportunity to be proactive in addressing “suspected systemic issues, inaccuracy complaints reported, RDS accuracy studies or reviews or DAAR reports to, research, analyze and enforce against inaccuracy in the registration data.”

 SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties

 8.1.
-ICANN org should commission a negotiating team that includes abuse and security experts not affiliated with or paid by contracted parties to represent the interests of non-contracted entities and work with ICANN org to renegotiate contracted party contracts in good faith, with public transparency, and with the objective of improving the SSR of the domain name system for end-users, businesses, and governments.
+ICANN org should commission a negotiating team that includes abuse and security experts not affiliated with or paid by contracted parties to represent the interests of non-contracted entities, and work with ICANN org to renegotiate contracted party contracts in good faith with public transparency, and with the objective of improving the SSR of the domain name system for end-users, businesses, and governments.

 This recommendation can be considered implemented when ICANN org has included abuse and security specialists in these negotiations and the management of the domain name system aligns with public safety and consumer interests, and not just those of the domain name industry.